epigen-bioinfolab/CHROMACS/README.md

 1. Go to https://github.com/epigen-bioinfolab/CHROMACS
 2. Click the green Code button → Download ZIP
 3. Extract the ZIP file.
 The folder will be named CHROMACS-main.
-Configure to the CHROMACS-main
+(Using Linux terminal command) Configure to the CHROMACS-main
 ```bash
 cd CHROMACS-main
 ```